 - Alliance for Justice

 - Association of Fundraising Professionals

-- CEI Internship Book - Internships with Community and Social Service Agencies
+- CEI Internship Book - For the Common Good - Internships with Community and Social Service Agencies

 - The Chronicle of Philanthropy